 An iconic structure that symbolizes freedom and justice in the USA, the Supreme Court was built in 1935 and heard its first case in October of that same year.
 An architectural masterpiece, the building itself is something not to be missed.
 Inside, you’ll wonder at its ornamental design marble staircases and various art pieces including a statue of John Marshall and busts of Supreme Court justices.
 Visitors are able to take self-guided tours of the building and sit in on a court session.

-Old Town Trolley is a convenient way to explore Union Station while maximizing your vacation time.
-Let us guide you around one of the busiest train stations in the world, where you can also enjoy the many attractions, such as the Smithsonian National Air and Space Museum, or the International Spy Museum.
-With stops throughout Washington DC, you can hop on and off at the sites you want to visit and learn about the rest during our fully narrated 90 minute historic sightseeing tour.
+Old Town Trolley is a convenient way to explore Union Station while maximizing vacation time.
+Let us guide you around Washington DC, where you can see many attractions, such as Union Station, the Smithsonian National Air and Space Museum, or the International Spy Museum.
+With stops throughout Washington DC, you can hop on and off at the sites you want to visit and learn more about the rest during our fully narrated historic sightseeing tour.
 Find the lowest price and money-saying packages by purchasing tickets direct through our website.